 What can I do on the Mindful Money website?

-Check what harmful investments are in your KiwiSaver using our Fund Checker.
+Check what investments that might cause you concern are in your KiwiSaver using our Fund Checker.
+You'll be surprised!

-Find an ethical fund that fits your values and investment needs using our Fund Finder.
+Find a fund that fits your values and investment needs using our Fund Finder.

 There’s lots more general information about KiwiSaver on the KiwiSaver website.